-There are numerous stories which have been turned into urban legends of people surviving catastrophic accidents without as much as a scratch.
+There are numerous stories that have been turned into urban legends of people surviving catastrophic accidents without as much as a scratch.
 The thing is, many of these stories are grounded in truth, albeit exaggerated for dramatic effect on the part of the storyteller.
-One such tale

-When you have a serious accident which results in injuries, it is understandable to count yourself lucky while still experiencing trauma related to the accident.
-You may also experience symptoms which don’t make sense such as fatigue, headaches and memory loss.
+When you have a serious accident that results in injuries, it is understandable to count yourself lucky while still experiencing trauma related to the accident.
+You may also experience symptoms that don’t make sense such as fatigue, headaches, and memory loss.
 All these symptoms could indicate a traumatic brain injury (TBI).

 Misdiagnosed TBI Symptoms